j4w8n/supakit/README.md

 Sometimes you want a user to be logged in, in order to access certain pages.

 Here is our example file structure, where routes `/admin` and `/app` should be protected.
 We place these routes under a layout group, so they can share a `+layout.server.ts` file.
-However, this isn't required unless you need shared/cached data across pages under the group.
+However, this isn't required unless you need shared data across pages under the group.
 ```shell
 src/routes/
 ├ (auth)/